 Success in 90-Minute Increments

-A few months ago, I blogged about interval training for writers.
-I referred to the growing body of research on human performance suggesting we’re most productive when we move between periods of high focus and rest, rather than attempting to maintain high focus for long periods of time.
-I’d been strongly influenced by Tony Schwartz’s book, The Way We’re Working Isn’t Working (which is still a favorite).
+In the past, I’ve blogged about “interval training for writers.”
+I referred to the growing body of research on human performance suggesting we’re most productive when we move between periods of high focus and periods of rest, rather than attempting to maintain high focus for long periods of time.
 I wrote that:

 - 90 minutes is the optimum high-focus work time; and